English Language Unity Act: Controversy

-Repeated attempts to make English the official language of the United States have failed time and time again, though the issue never fails to spark heated debate.
+Repeated attempts to make English the official language of the United States had failed time and time again, though the issue never fails to spark heated debate.
 While appearing to focus solely on language, these attempts trigger issues related to financial burden, discrimination, patriotism, and unity.

 Those against the legislation argue the bill deals with a non-issue.
-They claim Congress does not need to establish legislation in order to teach others the importance of knowing English since the language is already spoken by a majority of Americans.
-Opponents of the legislation question why there is a sudden need for an official language, given that the United States government has flourished without one for the past two hundred years.
-They argue that it is not an official language that binds Americans together as a country, but rather the freedoms and ideals that are enjoyed by its citizens.
+They claim Congress does not need to establish legislation to teach others the importance of knowing English since the language is already spoken by a majority of Americans.
+Opponents of the legislation question why there is a sudden need for an official language, given that the United States government has flourished without one for the past two centuries.
+They argue that it is not an official language that binds Americans as a country, but rather the freedoms and ideals that are enjoyed by its citizens.

 Some opponents of the bill also argue that the legislation is unconstitutional.
-They assert it would limit the government's ability to correspond with all its citizens, and that by restricting federal and state employees from communicating with citizens in a language other than English, the bill violates first amendment rights of free speech.
+They assert it would limit the government's ability to correspond with all its citizens, and that by restricting federal and state employees from communicating with citizens in a language other than English, the bill violates First Amendment rights.
 Some further contend that the bill would call for changes to the Voting Rights Act by eliminating all non-English ballots, despite the fact that nothing in the bill's language modifies the Voting Rights Act.

 Supporters of the legislation take the position that accommodation of non-English speakers discourages assimilation.
-They acknowledge that the ability to speak a language other than English is valuable, and that its use in the home, church or private place of business should in no way be discouraged.
-At the same time, they argue that the government should not bear the responsibility of guaranteeing that non-English-speaking individuals can participate in government solely using their mother language.
+They acknowledge that the ability to speak a language other than English is valuable, and that its use in the home, church, or private place of business should in no way be discouraged.
+Simultaneously, they argue that the government should not bear the responsibility of guaranteeing that non-English-speaking individuals can participate in government solely using their native language.
 They contend that as more immigrants learn English, the language barriers that divide the country into separate groups will disintegrate and lead to a decrease in racial and ethnic problems.
-They also believe that by learning English, individuals can become more productive citizens and members of American society.
+They also believe that by learning English, individuals can become more productive citizens and members of American societies.
 They argue that immigrants who are fluent in English have better economic opportunities, and assert that non-English speakers tend to find themselves restricted to low-skilled, low-paying jobs.
 Supporters of the bill also posit that the ability of immigrant groups to speak English will give them an increased political voice and allow them to participate more fully and effectively in the democratic process.